simonwep/presentr/README.md

 Why another library to provide the ability to create a presentation in your browser?
 Isn't there already Revealjs which is good and reliable?
 Yeah, thought the same.
-But I was looking for some library which I can use in combination with React, Vue, Bootstrap, Materialize or whatever library I want.
+But I was looking for a library which I can use in combination with React, Vue, Bootstrap, Materialize or whatever library I want.
 Something which only provides the essential functionalities like slides and fragments.
 So I've decided to write an absolutly basic, simple but functional library to provide these things.